roboseb/mobile-first/README.md

     Spent too much time drawing the pictures for this.
 Maybe should have just done what I did with the restaurant project.
 Regardless, will be done early tomorrow as I'm basically only adding the image viewer.

+May 26th.
+2022

+    Lol, "only adding the image viewer."
+Unfortunatly I got pretty greedy with the look of it, so it was not the quick.
+Did take less than a day, though.
+I think I'm switching to seven hours a day of study now, so witch the extra time I should get most of the styling that's left done.
+But I've been wrong before.
+And I want to add a dark mode.
+But hey!
+I've already got everything set up with variables for colouring!

+    Oh and also I want it to work like a story book, change the image and the description changes.
+Might skip that just to move on.

+    Dark mode was super quick and easy, btw.
+Guess since I did it before, and there's really not a ton that can go wrong.

 ---To-Do---

 DONE-Draw images for slider
 DONE-Add slider
--Custom font
+DONE-Custom font
 -Prettier animations?
--Drag through images on mobile, or click
--Click through images on desktop, or use arrow keys.
+DONE-Drag through images on mobile, or click DONE-Click through images on desktop, or use arrow keys.
--dark mode if there's time
+DONE-dark mode if there's time
--Make viewer endlessly scrollable
+CANCEL-Make viewer endlessly scrollable
--Have images ratchet in place, but scrollable
+DONE-Have images ratchet in place, but scrollable DONE-scrolling mode button
+DONE-better styling
+-Add descriptions tied to images.